shubhamkriitr/3d-vision/README.md

 ### Running the pipeline
 - Go to the `3d-vision` folder.
 There run the command `PYTHONPATH=. python visn/main.py`
 - In summary, it does the following
-  - loads the dataset (which contains images, corresponding intrinsic matrices, gravity vectors etc. )
+  - loads the dataset (which contains images, corresponding intrinsic matrices, gravity vectors, ground truth relative pose etc. )
   - extracts keypoints and find matches
   - computes relative by running 3-point estimator and using gravity
   - computes relative pose using 5-point estimator